Aftertaste (TV series): Production

 Aftertaste was produced by Closer Productions for the Australian Broadcasting Corporation.
 The ABC provided the majority of financing with Screen Australia and the South Australian Film Corporation (SAFC) also being significant sources of finance.
 The series was made during the COVID-19 pandemic in Australia, which required the navigation of additional obstacles.
 SAFC offered business resilience training and other help to the Closer Productions Team.

 The producers were Rebecca Summerton, Matthew Bate and Erik Thomson, while Julie De Fina was executive producer.
 The series was created by De Fina and Bate; it was written by De Fina, Bate and Matt Vesely.
 The executive producer for the ABC was Rebecca Anderson.

 Jonathan Brough, who directed Rosehaven and The Family Law, directed the first season of the series.

 In November 2021 it was announced that a second series had been commissioned by the ABC, which was being filmed in early 2022, directed by Renée Webster.
 Filming was completed in March.

 While season one centred on the small town of Uraidla, east of the city of Adelaide, and was filmed on location around there, the second series was filmed in a more southerly part of the Adelaide Hills, between Kangarilla and Meadows.

 Release

 The series first premiered on 3 February 2021 on the ABC TV channel.

-The second season of the series goes to air on 20 July 2022.
+The second season of the series went air on 20 July 2022.